AKT and KFP information for candidates

 Exam preparation materials are being updated, with more to be released ahead of the 2025.2 exams.

-• Exam Support Online (ESO) modules and Self-Assessment Progress Testing (SAPT) are available on gplearning using your RACGP member login details, and you can access them multiple times.
-Once logged in to gplearning, you can either:
+• Exam Support Online (ESO) modules, Exam Support Program (ESP) modules and Self-Assessment Progress Testing (SAPT) are available on gplearning using your RACGP member login details, and you can access them multiple times.
+Once logged in to gplearning, go to the LMS Dashboard and either:

 No. There will be no change to your candidacy or existing exam results.